How Bob Harper Changed His Diet After His Heart Attack: "I Had to Redefine the Way I Ate"

 Even though Harper eats mostly whole foods, he says that his meals are far from bland.
 He says, "I like to eat clean, but it becomes a real experiment in the kitchen because I don't want to eat boring steamed chicken and broccoli.
 I'm never going to eat that … that's not sustainable."
 And even though he dials back on the fat and sodium for his heart health, he still adds plenty of flavor to his food.
 He says, "Herbs and spices are your friend.
 You don't have to rely on oil or fatty ingredients to make your food taste good."

 Harper swears by his cast-iron skillet for quick, easy and healthy meals.
 He says, "I'm from Tennessee, and I grew up on a farm.
 Give me any type of vegetables and protein.
 I like to make stir-fries.
 Trying to make everything in one skillet is a fun challenge for me."
-(We think he'd be into our One-Pan Chicken and Asparagus Bake, Mushroom & Tofu Stir-Fry or Mexican Skillet Quinoa!)
+(We think he'd be into our One-Pan Chicken and Asparagus Bake, Mushroom & Tofu Stir-Fry or Black Bean-Quinoa Bowl!)

 He says, "Rachael Ray is a really good friend of mine, and she's made me really good at my knife skills.
 I used to think, 'I'll buy these precut vegetables,' and she said, 'You'll never do that again.'"
-Now, he says he can't live without a "sharp, sharp knife" (like this one from Shun; $199 at Williams Sonoma) for his veggie prep.
+Now, he says he can't live without a "sharp, sharp knife" for his veggie prep.

 For fancier meals, Harper says, "I love my Le Creuset Dutch oven.
 I can make a killer roast chicken with Dijon mustard, onion, white wine and garlic" (Buy it: $370 for a 5½-quart Dutch oven; Le Creuset).
 Part of the Mediterranean-diet lifestyle is to eat without distractions and enjoy your meal with loved ones, and Harper tries to put this into practice each day.
 He says, "I like to have a nice glass of wine with my dinner, put a nice little table together and sit with [someone].
 During the pandemic, I would have Zoom dinners with people."
 He adds that it's important "to enjoy your meal versus [thinking], 'I have to shovel this in because I have to get back to whatever.'"